ferry2174/ferry-study-git/README.md

 ferry-study-git

-Creating a new branch is quick.
+Creating a new branch is quick and simple.